Consensys/orion/docs/Reference/API-Methods.md

 **Headers:**
 Content-Type: application/octet-stream
-c11n-from: Public key of the sender
+c11n-from: Orion node key of the sender
-c11n-to: List of public keys to receive this payload
+c11n-to: List of Orion node keys to receive this payload

 **Request Body**